 Time for a beauty refresh?
-These cult-fave beauty gems are all on sale — starting at $6
+These cult-fave beauty gems are all on sale — starting at $5

 This multitasking pencil can be used as eyeshadow, eyeliner or both!
 Choose from 16 different shades.

 If you're tired of eyeshadow dust polluting your makeup bag, it might be time to transition to an eyeshadow pencil.
 The color goes on soft and creamy with no mess.
-This one is a fan-favorite with more than 40,000 five star reviews.
+This one is a fan-favorite with more than 47,000 five-star reviews.
 And have you checked out that price?

 "I had this on my 'makeup to buy' wishlist for like 3 years," wrote a five-star fan.
 "Finally the other day on impulse I was like I have five bucks I’m buying it.
 Well… My life has changed for the better and let me tell you I wish I had done it so much sooner.
 It brightens the inner corners of my eyes and adds a pop of highlight to my Cupid’s bow and brow bone in a way that would make you think I was a 22 year old super model, rather than a 44 year old house painter.
 People are so captivated by the gleam that they barely notice my butt sagging so this has taken the place of my gym membership.
 It’s brought me closer to finding love, I’m pretty sure."